24th Meeting on Signal Transduction

-This year’s Meeting will focus on “Trends in Cancer and Infection”.
-As in previous years, the STS Meeting will be organized as a Joint Meeting of the Signal Transduction Society with signaling study groups of the German Societies for Immunology (DGfI) and Cell Biology (DGZ), the Society for Biochemistry and Molecular Biology (GBM), the German Society for Pharmacology ( DGP) and the German Society for Hygiene and Microbiology (DGHM).
-If other organizations are interested in joining the STS Meeting, please contact the current President Prof. Dr. Katharina Hieke-Kubatzky.
+As in previous years, the STS Meeting will be organized as a Joint Meeting of the Signal Transduction Society with signaling study groups of the German Societies for Immunology (DGfI) and Cell Biology (DGZ), the Society for Biochemistry and Molecular Biology (GBM), the German Society for Pharmacology ( DGP), and the Collaborative Research Centre 854.
+If other organizations are interested in joining the STS Meeting, please contact the STS President Prof. Dr. Ingo Schmitz.

 Each workshop will start with an introductory keynote talk given by a renowned expert in the respective field of research.
 All other oral contributions will be selected from submitted scientific abstracts.
-Of note, all poster authors will have the opportunity to present their work to the plenum in the frame of the traditional "one minute - one transparency” sessions.
-Details on this years’ workshops, keynote speakers and relevant deadlines will be updated consecutively.
+Poster authors will have the opportunity to present their work not only during the poster sessions, but are also invited to give a short overview at a dedicated "My Poster in One Minute” plenary session (single PowerPoint slide).
+Details on this year’s workshops, keynote speakers and relevant deadlines will be continuously updated.

 Date and Time

-The on-site meeting registration opens on November 4th at 8 am.
-The scientific program starts on Monday, November 4th at 8.45 am, and ends on Wednesday, November 6th after lunch (~ 3 pm).
+The on-site registration desk opens on November 15th at 10 am.
+Please note that only those who have enrolled online in time can participate in the meeting.
+The scientific program starts on Monday, November 15th at 12:30 pm, and ends on Wednesday, November 17th at appx.
+1:15 pm.

 Workshops will be on: